shamita98/rank-word2vec-breast-cancer-subtyping/README.md

 SCAN-B was divided into SCAN-B HiSeq (80% training and 20% test sets) and SCAN-B NextSeq as a semi-external validation set.
 TCGA-BRCA was used as a fully external validation set.

 The raw datasets are not provided in this repo.
-The [`datasets`](https://github.com/shamita98/gene-exp-ml-breast-cancer-subtyping/tree/main/datasets) folder contain the code files for:
+The [`datasets`](https://github.com/shamita98/gene-exp-ml-breast-cancer-subtyping/tree/main/datasets) folder contains the code for:
 - retrieval of TGCA-BRCA gene expression dataset
 - cleaning and organization of both SCAN-B and TCGA-BRCA datasets
 - train/test split of SCAN-B HiSeq dataset